 - Fill or Kill (FOK).
 A FOK order mandates that if the order is not executed immediately, it is canceled.

 - Good-'til-Canceled (GTC).
-A GTC order keeps the order open indefinitely until it is executed or canceled.
+A GTC order keeps the order open for 180 days until it is executed or canceled.

 - Immediate or Cancel (IOC).
 An IOC order is a limit order set at a limit price you specify.
 All or only a portion of the order can be executed.
 Any portion of the order not immediately completed is canceled.